 John discusses the role of assessment and personal training.
 He highlights what needs to be looked at beyond joint position and what is weak and tight.
 He shows you how to line up your assessments to match your general population clients’ goals and how to help – not hurt – your clients with your reviews.
 John shows you the two areas he focuses on with his assessments and the exercises he uses to fix them to help his training clients reach their health, fitness, fat loss, and life goals.

 Component 4.
 Assessment & Exercise for Injury Rehabilitation with Rick Kaselj

 An injured client or a client with a past injury cannot be assessed or trained like other clients.
 Most trainers, coaches, and therapists fall into this trap.
 They use concepts for healthy people and athletes for their injured clients, leading to slower recovery, frustration, and further injury.
 Rick makes the complex process of assessing an injured client easy in this presentation and shows you his unconventional exercises that he uses not further to hurt his clients but help them overcome their injuries.

 A&E is unique, and I know it will help you and your clients.

-This will be available tomorrow for EFI readers in advance of the full release, which happens next week.
+This will be available tomorrow for EFI readers before the full release next week.